BABY REGISTRY: LIPPOLD CHENEY – ALVAREZ OLVERA

 - Venmo (@mleals): https://venmo.com/code?user_id=2259154433474560106&created=1658802763

-- Let us know if those options don’t work for you – email me at email@example.com and we can figure something else out.
+- If you have a better idea or if those options don’t work for you – email me at email@example.com. 🙂

-If you are able to share support this way, please make sure you include your name, your email, and whether or not you’d like your contribution to be public or private.
-We will follow-up with everyone who contributes to confirm our receipt of your support and to share our personal thanks. <3 And, if you would like to mail us something, let me know and I can advise – it can be tricky, but it is possible!
+If you are able to share support this way, please make sure you include your name and your email.
+We will follow-up with everyone who contributes to confirm our receipt of your support and to share our personal thanks.
+Plus, we’ll send out a few general email updates with photos to all those who contribute – if you can’t contribute, but would still like to be on that list, let me know! <3 And, if you would like to mail us something, I can advise – it can be tricky, but it is theoretically possible!